-Ama BE is continuing her research on the agricultural practices of first generation Africans living in the DC area.
-Throughout the summer, Ama will host interviews with local African immigrants to collect their stories about food, farming, and medicine, and how they have adapted traditional sacred practices since immigrating to this region.
-She will be translating these stories into sculptural pieces that will come to life in the gallery space and change throughout her time in residence.
-In August, she will host a meal with interviewees and other community members as well as a public Open House on Saturday, August 19 from 1–4 pm.
+Ama BE is WPA’s 2023 Artist-Organizer-in-Residence.
+Ama BE is using this residency to continue her research on the agricultural practices of first generation Africans living in the DC area.
+Throughout the summer, Ama has hosted interviews with local African immigrants to collect their stories about food, farming, and medicine, and how they have adapted traditional sacred practices since immigrating to this region.
+She is then translating these stories into sculptural pieces that come to life in the gallery space and change throughout her time in residence.

 About the Artist